pingcap/community/votes/0639-propose-a-release-note-guide.md

 Depending on what your PR changes, you can refer to one of the following release note types:

-- Compatibility change（兼容性更改）
+- Compatibility change
-- Improvement（提升改进）or Feature enhancement（功能增强）
+- Improvement or Feature enhancement
-- Bug fix（Bug 修复）
+- Bug fix

 ## Compatibility change